librenms/librenms/doc/Installation/Installation-(Debian-Ubuntu).md

     a2enmod rewrite
     service apache2 restart

+If this is the only site you are hosting on this server (it should be :)) then you will need to disable the default site setup in Ubuntu:

+    a2dissite 000-default

 (To get to your LibreNMS install externally, you'll also need add it to your DNS or hosts file.)

 ### Manual vs. web installer ###